sparkflows/sparkflows-docs/docs/user-guide/user-guide/index.rst

 Using Guide
 ================

-Fire Insights has datasets, workflows, scheduler, connections etc. This guide explains how to use them.
+Fire Insights has datasets, workflows, scheduler, connections etc. This guide will explain how to use them.

 .. toctree::
    :maxdepth: 2